Skip to main content

 Compatibility (server-side)

-⚠️ for cloudflare workers, you need to enable the ReadableStream API through a feature flag: streams_enable_constructors
+You need to enable the ReadableStream API through a feature flag: streams_enable_constructors.

 Reference